 The Republic is also shunned by the international business community, although it does control the country's 700 tonnes of gold which, at the time, is the fourth largest reserve in the world.
 In September and October 1936 about 70% of the gold is sent to the Soviet Union for safe-keeping and as collateral for Soviet supplies.
 The gold is never returned.

-The war will last for just under three years.
-During this entire period, the Republicans will win only one of the many major battles fought.
+The war lasts for just under three years.
+During this entire period the Republicans win only one of the many major battles fought.
 Franco's Nationalists suffer some setbacks but finally succeed in encircling the Republican forces, executing tens of thousands as the noose tightens.
 Franco declares that the Nationalists have a list of two million "reds" who are to be punished for their "crimes".
 The Catholic Church openly supports the generalisimo.

 1937 - In January, Franco sets up a joint German-Italian general staff.
 Germany increases its contribution to the war effort.